SGS Self-Funded Research Project

 Annual research tracks rental affordability across Australia and highlights the experiences of disadvantaged households.

-The annual rental affordability index (RAI) report is an easy to understand indicator of rental affordability relative to household incomes.
-It is a crucial tool for policy makers to track rental affordability trends and inform evidence-based policy responses -- highlighting nuances between places and the experiences of disadvantaged households.
+The annual rental affordability index (RAI) report is an easy-to-understand indicator of rental affordability relative to household incomes.
+Since its establishment in 2015, it has become a crucial tool for policymakers.
+It helps track rental affordability trends and informs evidence-based policy decisions – highlighting nuances between places and the experiences of disadvantaged households.
+To produce the Index each year, we work closely with our partners: National Shelter, Beyond Bank, and Brotherhood St Laurence.

 Background